kallikak/Patchwork/README.md

   - Pentatonic minor
   - Blues
   - Whole tone
+- The first 5 Neopixel LEDs indicate the active quantisation
+  - 1 LED = chromatic
+  - 2 LEDs = diatonic
+  - 3 LEDs = pentatonic
+  - 4 LEDs = blues
+  - 5 LEDS = whole tone
+  - Minor scales are indicated by a change of colour
-- The first 5 Neopixel LEDs indicate the active quantisation.
-(The others just flash random colours when new notes are played.)
+ - The remaining LEDs flash random colours when new notes are played.
+- Hitting the *Direction* button toggles between the harmony notes all moving in parallel, or the lower note moving contrary to the others.
+The active setting is shown by the colour used for the quantisation LEDs.
 - Holding the joystick button down while moving will prevent new notes being sent.
 - The encoder allows transposition of the output notes:
   - Rotate to choose a transposition interval